 10 Provided the provisions of Section 15R are met.

 11 Provided the provisions of Section 15E are met.

-12 Provided all applicable dimensional standards for a residential dwelling unit in Section 15.A. and setback and structure height requirements in Section 15.b.(2) and 15.B.(7) are met.
+12 Provided all applicable dimensional standards for a residential dwelling unit in Section 15.A. and setback and structure height requirements in Section 15.B. are met.